Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 If you have trouble following through with the steps, kindly check the video below to fix your pairing problem.

 Turning on the Bluetooth settings of the separately connected earbuds on your hosting device makes them work at the same time.
-You can get the same effect of stereo sound as having it on a paired set on your phone.
+You can get the same stereo sound effect as having it on a paired set on your phone.

 For both to play simultaneously, go to the Bluetooth settings and unmute the muted one.
 The below video provides a step-by-step guide.